 Baptists have always been staunch advocates of freedom of conscience, are thus the only historical religious group to have never advocated or used state authority to persecute another religious group.

 Baptists were the first to ban slavery in North America.
-Abraham Lincoln was raised as a Baptist and even Martin Luther King considered himself to be a Baptist.
+Abraham Lincoln was raised as a Baptist and even Martin Luther King was a Baptist.

 Baptists led the effort to treat the Native Americans as men, not savages.

 We use the name "Baptist" only for the historical meaning and rich tradition it includes.
 It's a way to easily identify our church with a distinctive set of principles and doctrines that we hold as precious – but it is NOT the sum total of who we are.
-It's very similar to why we call ourselves a "church" – just because the name has been terribly abused and used as a cloak for evil, doesn't mean the name is bad or shouldn't be used.
+It's very similar to why we call ourselves a "church" – even though not every group called a 'church' is really following the Bible.
 It simply means we have to do a better job of explaining what a real, Bible-honoring Church (or Baptist) is.

 That's the purpose of this article, we hope it's been helpful for you!